Dick Ellis: Espionage allegations

-'There is no transcript, just Peter Wright’s account (as relayed under his own name in Spycatcher and preceded by Pincher’s telling of the story in Their Trade is Treachery and Too Secret Too Long)... so, without irrefutable proof of treason and judged on the breadth of his career, Ellis should be remembered not as a traitor but as one of the great intelligence officers of the 20th century whose character, loyalty, doggedness, reliability and vision marked him out as someone truly significant."
+British-Australian author Jesse Fink argues against the allegations that Ellis was a double agent in his 2023 biography The Eagle in the Mirror.
+Fink concludes that "without irrefutable proof of treason and judged on the breadth of his career, Ellis should be remembered not as a traitor but as one of the great intelligence officers of the 20th century whose character, loyalty, doggedness, reliability and vision marked him out as someone truly significant."